seanpue/graphtransliterator/README.rst

   information about pronunciation, morphological boundaries, and unwritten elements not present in the original script.

-Graph Transliterator abstracts transliteration, offering an "easy-reading" method for developing transliterators that does not require writing a complex program.
+Graph Transliterator abstracts transliteration, offering an "easy reading" method for developing transliterators that does not require writing a complex program.
 It also contains bundled transliterators that are rigorously tested.
 These can be expanded to handle many transliteration tasks.

+Contributions are very welcome!

 Features